-Five of Miller’s Modified Vinyl pieces will feature prominently in my art installation, “Transmuting the Prosaic”, at the Brattleboro Art Center and Museum, March 15 – June 15, 2020.
-These will be hung on the wall for viewing, and in front of each piece will be a listening station with a turn-table with headphones (and of course instructions on how to use a turn-table).
-On each of these turn-tables will be a copy of the record on the wall, or a performance of that record, or some variation on the record on the wall.
-Thus it will become interactive with the museum goer.
+Five of Miller’s Modified Vinyl pieces feature prominently in his art installation, “Transmuting the Prosaic” at the Brattleboro Art Center and Museum, March 14 – Oct.12, 2020.
+These are hung on the wall for viewing, and in front of each piece is a listening station with a turn-table and headphones (and of course instructions on how to use a turn-table).
+On each of these turn-tables is a copy of the record on the wall, or a performance of that record, or some variation on the record on the wall.
+Thus it becomes interactive with the museum goer.